hackandtell/wrapup/nyc/round-41-wrapup.md

 ### Mark your calendars!

-Our next meetup, Round 42, will take place on April 20, 2017 at Seamless/Grubhub.
+Our next event, [Round 42](https://www.meetup.com/hack-and-tell/events/237149625/), will take place on April 20, 2017 at Seamless/Grubhub.

 Signups for presenters are open!
 RSVPs for attendees will open two weeks before the event.